anisayari/Smarties/README.md

 ### LICENSE

 Please be aware that this code is under the GPL3 license.
-You must report each utilisation of this code the author of this code.
+You must report each utilisation of this code to the author of this code (anisayari).
 Please push your code using this API on a forked Github repo public.